Bridgerton’s Phoebe Dynevor Lands A Campaign That Daphne Would Approve Of

 Though Chong designed the fall ‘21 collection before Bridgerton entered the hearts (and thirst dreams) of 82 million viewers, you wouldn’t think so upon looking at it.
 The 28-piece collection includes dresses, co-ords, and separates that resemble 2021 takes on the corsets, gowns, and waistcoats that Bridgerton costume designer Ellen Mirojnick made for the show.

-If you’re trying to master Regencycore without looking like you're wearing a costume, look no further than Self-Portrait’s autumn ‘21 collection, which will be available in full starting in July.
+If you’re trying to master Regencycore without looking like you're wearing a costume, look no further than Self-Portrait’s fall ‘21 collection, which will be available in full starting in July.